The concept of a swimming drill may sound intimidating, but it doesn’t have to be.

 Why practice swim drills?

-The drills also teach you how to use your senses to feel how to do the correct movements rather than having to think them intellectually.
+Those drills also teach you how to use your senses to feel how to do the correct movements rather than having to think them intellectually.

 Once this understanding has occurred, your body will automatically try to reproduce the same sensations and movements during practice, and your mind is free to take on the next challenge.

 During each sequence of swimming exercises, you are presented with more and more difficult challenges to solve.

 The purpose of each drill is to master a specific skill.
 Tackling one skill at a time ensures that you don’t become overwhelmed and can fully concentrate on the task at hand.
-Progress is faster and easier to assess.

 But if you move to the next drill without mastering the current one, you might run into problems.

 While you are focusing on the movements and sensations experienced during practice, you will notice how you can be both relaxed and concentrated on the task at hand while floating in the water.

 How to practice swimming drills

 It will often take a couple of swim sessions to be able to execute a new drill correctly.

-Nevertheless, you should quickly feel that your swimming technique improves once you add the practice of drills into your workouts.
+Nevertheless, you should quickly notice that your swimming technique improves once you add the practice of drills into your workouts.